How to advance diversity and inclusion and drive personal growth?

 Since our company was founded over 120 years ago, we have been committed to helping people live healthier and longer lives.
-Today, more than 54,000 employees pursue this purpose with exceptional dedication in over 70 countries.
+Today, around 65,000 employees pursue this purpose with exceptional dedication in over 70 countries.
 Together, we have set ourselves the goal of sustainably improving healthcare.
 Just as we place people and their well-being at the center of our work, the societies in which we operate, and our employees are equally important to us.

 They are our most important asset, and the key to our long-term success as a company.
 As an employer, we strive to be attractive to everyone, regardless of origin, age, education, sexual orientation, religion, or disability.
 Our inclusive work culture is designed to encourage each of our employees to make the best use of their talents for Siemens Healthineers.
 As a diverse company, we are closer to our customers and their challenges, and more economically resilient.
 A particular focus of our Diversity and Inclusive Culture strategy is increasing the number of women in senior management positions.

 In addition, it is vital that employees are involved in the company's decision-making, and that we promote a culture of dialog.
 To this end, in recent years we have bolstered communication between managers and employees with our People & Leadership Practices, while inviting all Healthineers to contribute their opinion and tell us what they need in order to do their best work using the Healthineers Forum, our platform for regular employee feedback.
 Our broad range of training and development programs offers every employee the opportunity to create a personalized professional and personal development plan according to their specific abilities and goals.
 As a company, we are determined to leave no one behind when it comes to technological change, and above all digitalization.